Jon Berti Player Props: Marlins vs. Nationals

 Jon Berti At The Plate

-- Berti is batting .259 with five doubles, a triple, two home runs and 14 walks.
+- Berti has six doubles, a triple, two home runs and 14 walks while hitting .259.

-- He has gone deep in two of 55 games played this year, and in 1% of his plate appearances.
+- In 56 games played this year, he has hit a homer in just two of them.

-- Berti has had at least one RBI in 16.4% of his games this year (nine of 55), with more than one RBI three times (5.5%).
+- Berti has driven home a run in nine games this year (16.1%), including more than one RBI in 5.4% of his games.

-- He has scored in 18 games this year, with multiple runs four times.
+- In 18 of 56 games this season, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.